hcet14/auto_upload_marlin_skr2_stm32f429vtg6.py/README.md

 # auto_upload_marlin_skr2_stm32f429vtg6.py

+# Do not use!
+I'm new with github and have to test the downloaded files first!

-Auto upload script for Auto Build Marlin to upload firmware.bin to Bigtreetech BTT SKR 2
+Auto upload script for Marlin built with Auto Build Marlin for Bigtreetech BTT SKR 2 under Ubuntu

 This python script uploads the newly build firmware automatically to your SKR 2.